 What is the process?

 It is important that an applicant organisation and, in particular, its governing body fully consider the CCEA Criteria for Recognition and the CCEA General Conditions of Recognition.

 If an application goes ahead, the first check by CCEA Regulation will be for completeness of the application.
-If it is not compete it will be returned.
+If it is not complete it will be returned.
 If everything is correct, CCEA Regulation will take at least 45 working days to consider it.
 CCEA Regulation will evaluate it in line with the CCEA Recognition Criteria and the CCEA General Conditions of Recognition.